Maksimka3168/anonimbot/README.md

   ```
   TOKEN=Your_token
   ```
-  3. Run the main file.py using:
+  3. Run the main.py using:
   - applications (IDE)
   - consoles
   ```